George Cassidy (jazz musician): Personal life

 Van Morrison and George Cassidy, Van Morrison's birthday, August 2020.

 George Cassidy grew up on Hyndford Street, he had a brother, William.
-He married his wife, Joan McCommiskey and moved to Dundonald, and had three daughters.
+He married his wife, Joan McComiskey and moved to Dundonald, and had three daughters.
+He and his family is of Ulster Scots ethnicity.
 They resided in Ballybeen for a short period before purchasing a house in Ardcarn.
 George Cassidy worked for John Kelly Limited at Queen's Quay, Belfast.
 Cassidy enjoyed Horse Racing, and frequented the Canberra Bar, Monico and The Raven Social Club.
 He was a supporter of the Progressive Unionist Party and became friends with David Ervine, who attended the same members club.
 His favourite drinks were Guinness and demerara rum.